eiro/vim-raku/README.md

 also `.pm6`, `.p6`, and `.t6` for legacy purposes) will make use of the plugin's features.

-### register documentation entries

-if you want the documentation of vim-raku to entries to appear in the help menu, run

-    :helptags $HOME/.vim/pack/vendor/start/raku/doc

-(assuming $HOME/.vim/pack/vendor/start/raku is the place where you installed the plugin)

 [pathogen]: https://github.com/tpope/vim-pathogen
 [vim-plug]: https://github.com/junegunn/vim-plug
 [vundle]: https://github.com/gmarik/Vundle.vim